ericstratford/protein-packed-meals/README.md

-# The Gym-Bro's Favorite Meal
+# The Gym-Bro's Favoriate Meal of the Day

+by Eric Stratford (estratford@uscd.edu)

 Which meal type has the most protein per calorie?
 Using data analysis and statistical testing, we will explore this question in this project for DSC 80 at UCSD.

-# The Gym-Bro's Favoriate Meal of the Day

-by Eric Stratford (estratford@uscd.edu)

 ---